junxit/us-congress-bills-113/bill.md

   - **(C)** by striking subparagraph (C) (as so redesignated), and inserting the following:
     > - **(C)** information on the incidence and prevalence of autism spectrum disorder, including available information on the prevalence of autism spectrum disorder among children and adults, and identification of any changes over time with respect to the incidence and prevalence of autism spectrum disorder;

-  - **(D)** in subparagraph (D) (as so redesignated), by striking “6-year period beginning on the date of enactment of the Combating Autism Act of 2006” and inserting “4-year period beginning on the date of enactment of the Autism CARES Act of 2014 and, as appropriate, how this age varies across populations subgroups”;
+  - **(D)** in subparagraph (D) (as so redesignated), by striking “6-year period beginning on the date of enactment of the Combating Autism Act of 2006” and inserting “4-year period beginning on the date of enactment of the Autism CARES Act of 2014 and, as appropriate, how this age varies across population subgroups”;
-  - **(E)** in subparagraph (E) (as so redesignated), by striking “6-year period beginning on the date of enactment of the Combating Autism Act of 2006” and inserting “4-year period beginning on the date of enactment of the Autism CARES Act of 2014 and, as appropriate, how this age varies across populations subgroups”;
+  - **(E)** in subparagraph (E) (as so redesignated), by striking “6-year period beginning on the date of enactment of the Combating Autism Act of 2006” and inserting “4-year period beginning on the date of enactment of the Autism CARES Act of 2014 and, as appropriate, how this age varies across population subgroups”;
-  - **(F)** in subparagraph (F) (as so redesignated), by inserting “and, as appropriate, on how such average time varies across populations subgroups” before the semicolon at the end;
+  - **(F)** in subparagraph (F) (as so redesignated), by inserting “and, as appropriate, on how such average time varies across population subgroups” before the semicolon at the end;
   - **(G)** in subparagraph (G) (as so redesignated)—
     - **(i)** by striking “including by various subtypes,” and inserting “including by severity level as practicable,”; and
     - **(ii)** by striking “child may” and inserting “child or other factors, such as demographic characteristics, may”; and